itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.6.0 =
+- Added functions for entering passwords and postal codes to Design Text Control.
+- The Design Process display has been improved to accommodate patterns such as user registration.
+- We added logged-in user to the title type of Design Title, and added the ability to select login/logout links to the link type.
+- The icon addition function for Design Title has been updated to include the ability to display images or avatars in addition to FontAwesome.

 = 1.5.0 =
 - Regarding the method of loading composer components, a mechanism has been introduced that does not conflict with other plugins.
 Accordingly, the composer components have been updated.
 - Operation check with WordPress 6.8